 If you quit your job, you will be disqualified from receiving unemployment benefits unless you had good cause.
 In general, good cause means that your reason for leaving the position was job-related and was so compelling that you had no other choice than to leave.
 For example, if you left your job because of dangerous working conditions or sexual harassment that your employer refused to stop, you may be able to collect benefits.
 You may also remain eligible for benefits if you quit for certain compelling personal reasons, including your own disability or illness, to care for a family member who is disabled or ill, to relocate with a spouse (depending on the circumstances), or to escape domestic violence.

 To keep collecting unemployment benefits, you must be able to work, available to work, and looking for employment.
 (For more information, see Nolo's article, Collecting Unemployment: Are You Able, Available, and Actively Seeking Work?)
 If you're offered a suitable position, you must accept it.
 In Delaware, whether work is suitable will depend on your work history, training, education, and skills.

 You must make a reasonable effort to secure work, including at least one job contact each week.
 You must keep track of your job contacts in a work search log, which may be audited at any time by the Division.

 If you are eligible to receive unemployment, your weekly benefit rate is the total amount you earned during the two highest paid quarters of the base period, divided by 46.
 The current minimum benefit is $20 per week; the current maximum is $400 per week.

-Normally you can receive benefits for a maximum of 26 weeks, although the CARES Act has extended this by an additional 13 weeks.
+Normally you can receive benefits for a maximum of 26 weeks, although extensions might be available during times of high unemployment.

 You may file your claim for unemployment benefits online or at a local unemployment office.
 You can find online filing information, as well as addresses of local offices where you can file in person, at the website of the Delaware Division of Unemployment Insurance.